TheTexta/obsidian-main/Economics/Demand Curve.md

 ## Shifts on the Curve
 The entire demand curve shifts when external factors change which relate to demand. [[PASIFIC]] factors all influence shifts on the curve.
 Generally factors that aren't relating to the price will cause a shift on the curve, as opposed to a movement.
 ## Movements along the curve
-Movements along the curve happen when the price of a good increases or decreases.
+Movements along the curve happen when the price of a [[Economic Goods|good]] increases or decreases.

 ## Example:
 ![[demand curve changes.png]]